 - Enjoy you’re younger looking self.

-You may have noticed that I haven’t included a cleanser or toner in my list, that’s because I don’t use them.
+You may have noticed that I haven’t included a cleanser or toner in my list of skincare products.
+That’s because I don’t use them.
 I don’t wear make-up every day but when I do I just clean it off with a wet face-cloth at the end of the day and then moisturise.
 Other than that my face gets washed with water every other day in the shower.
 I’ve never seen the point of toner, don’t use it now and haven’t missed it.
 You could use a rose-water as a toner if you feel you need one.